doLys/css-thunderbird/README.md

 Contributions are welcome!
 If you want to contribute to this project, please follow these steps:

-1. Forkez le projet.
+1. Fork the project.
-2. Créez une nouvelle branche pour votre fonctionnalité (`git checkout -b feature/nouvelle-fonctionnalite`).
+2. Create a new branch for your feature (`git checkout -b feature/nouvelle-fonctionnalite`).
-3. Commitez vos modifications (`git commit -m 'Ajoute une nouvelle fonctionnalité'`).
+3. Commit your changes (`git commit -m 'Ajoute une nouvelle fonctionnalité'`).
-4. Poussez vers la branche (`git push origin feature/nouvelle-fonctionnalite`).
+4. Push to the branch (`git push origin feature/nouvelle-fonctionnalite`).
-5. Ouvrez une Pull Request.
+5. Open a Pull Request.

 1. Fork the project.
 2. Create a new branch for your feature (`git checkout -b feature/new-feature`).